fit-r2lab/r2lab.inria.fr/markdown/stats.md

 Reliable usage collection is operational since 2021-09-01
 <br>
-for now this figure is available per quarter only - stay tuned..
+for now one cannot select a time slot - stay tuned..

 </div>